 Award amounts are sent directly to the student’s supervisor.
 Students must produce a short financial report for the QCBS and are then reimbursed by their supervisor.

-Please apply online.
-Incomplete applications will not be considered.
+Please note that incomplete applications will not be considered.

 Briefly describe how your work relates to the QCBS research structure (axes and themes).

-• Description of why this project is being conducted at this institutions
+• Description of why this project is being conducted at this institution.

 The budget should be a table showing all the costs of the project for which you are applying for funding.
 Please use the following table as a template.